Democratic-Republican Party

 The Republican Party originated in Congress to oppose the nationalist and economically interventionist policies of Alexander Hamilton, who served as Secretary of the Treasury under President George Washington.
 The Republicans and the opposing Federalist Party each became more cohesive during Washington's second term, partly as a result of the debate over the Jay Treaty.
 Though he was defeated by Federalist John Adams in the 1796 presidential election, Jefferson and his Republican allies came into power following the 1800 elections.
 As president, Jefferson presided over a reduction in the national debt and government spending, and completed the Louisiana Purchase with France.

 Madison succeeded Jefferson as president in 1809 and led the country during the largely inconclusive War of 1812 with Britain.
 After the war, Madison and his congressional allies established the Second Bank of the United States and implemented protective tariffs, marking a move away from the party's earlier emphasis on states' rights and a strict construction of the United States Constitution.
 The Federalists collapsed after 1815, beginning a period known as the Era of Good Feelings.
-Lacking an effective opposition, the Republicans split into rival groups after the 1824 presidential election: one faction supported President John Quincy Adams and became known as the National Republican Party which later merged into the Whig Party, while another faction, one that believed in Jeffersonian democracy, backed General Andrew Jackson and became the Democratic Party.
+Lacking an effective opposition, the Democratic-Republicans split into rival groups after the 1824 presidential election: one faction supported President John Quincy Adams and became known as the National Republican Party, which later merged into the Whig Party, while another faction, one that believed in Jeffersonian democracy, backed General and future President Andrew Jackson and became the modern Democratic Party.

 Republicans were deeply committed to the principles of republicanism, which they feared were threatened by the aristocratic tendencies of the Federalists.
 During the 1790s, the party strongly opposed Federalist programs, including the national bank.
 After the War of 1812, Madison and many other party leaders came to accept the need for a national bank and federally funded infrastructure projects.
 In foreign affairs, the party advocated western expansion and tended to favor France over Britain, though the party's pro-French stance faded after Napoleon took power.
 The Democratic-Republicans were strongest in the South and the western frontier, and weakest in New England.